What is Rush Stack?

 - stream-collator: the magic behind how Rush can display real-time log output from concurrent tasks, without ugly interleaving of the output

-- a family of webpack plugins used in our applications
+- a family of webpack plugins useful for building web applications

 - Ensure deterministic and reliable package installations (using Yarn, PNPM, or NPM)

 - Build your projects in the right order, as fast as possible

 - Apply policies to keep your monorepo running smoothly

 - Establish a standard repo layout and familiar CLI, to facilitate developers who contribute to many different monorepos